vegarringdal/simple-html/packages/template-package/README.md

 ### Docs

-..todo, for now se sample
+Docs for all repos will be [here](https://github.com/simple-html/simple-html)